Lifelong Learning

 The Curious Cephalopod

-Imagine that, for whatever reason, you had somehow gone through your life without ever hearing of an octopus - then I drew one and told you it could use tools, squirt ink, and camouflage like an iguana.
+Imagine that, for whatever reason, you had somehow gone through your life without ever hearing of an octopus.
+Then I drew one and told you it could use tools, squirt ink, and camouflage like an iguana.
 You’d probably think I was letting my imagination run away with me.

 Octopuses are an example of a quirky class of animals called cephalopods, a group we often describe as creatures in the deep sea.
 These are all marine-dwellers with evolutionary origins that predate the dinosaurs, and with one exception (Nautiluses), all have a sack filled with ink they can release to confuse predators.
 The “ink” is actually almost all melanin, the same kind of pigment that makes some humans’ skin darker than others.
 There are four types of cephalopods:1